jakobringler/blog/content/notes/FLIP.md

 ## General

 ### Particle Velocity vs Volume Velocity

-It's hard to have exact art directible control over the FLIP particles when working with volume velocities.
+It's hard to have exact art directable control over the FLIP particles when working with volume velocities.
 It makes sense to modify the particle velocity directly in cases where detailed particle control is required.

 ### Volume Loss